nathancrowd/heathrow-foosball-face/README.md

 `npm install http-server -g`

-You need to generate certificates in the appropriate directly:
+You need to generate certificates in the appropriate directly.
+First install Git for Windows https://gitforwindows.org/ (installs openssl that you need for the next step).
+Then run:

 `openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem
 `